-Abstract: We apply seismic ambient noise tomography to image and investigate the shallow shear velocity structure beneath the Coso Geothermal Field and surrounding areas.
-Data from a PASSCAL experiment operated within the Coso Geothermal region between 1998 and 2000 and surrounding broadband stations from the Southern California Seismic Network (SCSN) are acquired and processed.
-Daily cross-correlations of ambient noise between all pairs of stations that overlapped in time of deployment were calculated and then stacked over the duration of deployment.
-Phase velocities of Rayleigh waves between 3 to 10 sec period are measured from the resulting cross-correlations.
-Depending on period, between about 300 to 600 reliable phase velocity measurements are inverted for phase velocity maps from 3 to 10 sec period, which in turn are inverted for a 3D shear velocity model beneath the region.
-The resulting 3D model reveals features throughout the region that correlate with surface geology.
-Beneath the Coso Geothermal Area shear velocities are generally depressed, a prominent low velocity anomaly is resolved clearly within the top 2 km, no significant anomaly is seen below about 14 km depth, and a weakly resolved anomaly is observed between 6 and 12 km depth.
+[1] We apply seismic ambient noise tomography to image and investigate the shallow shear velocity structure beneath the Coso geothermal field and surrounding areas.
+Data from a PASSCAL experiment operated within the Coso geothermal field between 1998 and 2000 and surrounding broadband stations from the Southern California Seismic Network are acquired and processed.
+Daily cross correlations of ambient noise between all pairs of stations that overlapped in time of deployment were calculated and then stacked over the duration of deployment.
+Phase velocities of Rayleigh waves between 3 and 10 s periods are measured from the resulting cross correlations.
+Depending on the period, between about 300 and 600 reliable phase velocity measurements are inverted for phase velocity maps from 3 to 10 s periods, which in turn are inverted for a 3-D shear velocity model beneath the region.
+The resulting 3-D model reveals features throughout the region that correlate with surface geology.
+Beneath the Coso geothermal area shear velocities are generally depressed, a prominent low-velocity anomaly is resolved clearly within the top 2 km, no significant anomaly is seen below about 14 km depth, and a weakly resolved anomaly is observed between 6 and 12 km depth.
 The anomaly in the top 2 km probably results from geothermal alteration in the shallow subsurface, no magmatic body is imaged beneath 14 km depth, but the shear velocity anomaly between 6 and 12 km may be attributable to partial melt.
-The thickness and amplitude of the magma body trade-off in the inversion and are ill-determined.
+The thickness and amplitude of the magma body trade off in the inversion and are ill determined.
 Low velocities in the regions surrounding Coso at depths near 7 km underlie areas with Miocene to recent volcanism, suggesting that some magmatic processing of the crust could be focused near this depth.